GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have already mentioned what may, perhaps, appear paradoxical to some of our readers, — that the division of labour can be applied with equal success to mental as to mechanical operations, and that it ensures in both the same economy of time.
+> ### Simplicity is hard to build, easy to use, and hard to charge for.
+Complexity is easy to build, hard to use, and easy to charge for.
 >
-> ~ *Charles Babbage*
+> ~ *Chris Sacca*

 ---
 ## 🏎 Quick Facts